w3f/w3f-education/docs/Rust/section2/variables-mutability.md

   ```

-Shadowing with `let` reassigns the variable to a new type and value, redefining it altogether.
+Shadowing with `let` reassigns the variable to a new type and value, redefining it.

 ## Constants in Rust